-Berrington's hidden history is being unveiled, as you discover the life of the Georgian servants who lived below Berrington Hall's glamourous facade.
+If you join one of our volunteer led tours you can uncover the servants quarters here at Berrington.
+Berrington's hidden history will be unveiled, as you discover the life of the Georgian servants who lived below Berrington Hall's glamourous facade.

-Berrington Hall, like the majority of gentry’s houses in the Georgian period, was filled with servants.
-With the average wage of a housemaid being £5 until the nineteenth century, it is often that these people are forgotten about and lost underneath the grandeur of the household that they reside.
+Berrington Hall, like the majority of wealthy houses in the Georgian period, was filled with servants.
+With the average wage of a housemaid being £5 until the nineteenth century, it is often these people who are forgotten and their stories hidden beneath the grandeur of the household above.

-The relationship between the servants and their masters was one of hierarchy.
-This can be demonstrated by historian Dennis Romano’s statement about the servant and master bond, ‘No relationship, with the exception of that between husbands and wives, better expresses the patriarchal and hierarchical ideal of early modern society’.
+The relationship between a servant and their master was one of hierarchy.
+This is referenced in historian Dennis Romano’s statement about the servant and master bond, ‘No relationship, with the exception of that between husbands and wives, better expresses the patriarchal and hierarchical ideal of early modern society’.

-A section of Berrington that physically expresses Romano’s quote is the stairway leading down into the Servants Quarters.
+A part of Berrington that echoes Romano’s quote is the stairway leading down into the Servants Quarters.
 It has been referred to as ‘the unadorned iron staircase leading downwards'.
-It is this entrance that visitors use to enter into the servants quarters, after having gone through the mansion.
-Once you enter into them it becomes easy to see how the history behind their lifestyle can be neglected.
+It is this entrance that visitors use to enter into the Servant's Quarters, after exploring the mansion.
+Once inside the servant spaces, it’s easy to see how the history behind their lifestyle can be neglected.

 " the unadorned iron staircase leading downwards "

 After a lot of conservation and thanks to the support of all of our visitors, we were able to take you back in time and open the below stairs on one of our tours.